 If you read this article, you’ve probably understood that residential property is not your only option when investing in Singapore.

-Today, you’ll learn if foreigners can buy commercial property in Singapore, what the benefits are, about commercial property taxes, if you can get loans when buying commercial property, and more.
+In this article, you’ll learn how foreigners can buy commercial property in Singapore, what the benefits are, about commercial property taxes, if you can get loans when buying commercial property, and more.

 Can foreigners buy commercial property in Singapore?

-Singapore might be one of the most expensive places to buy property in Asia.
-Yet, it’s also one of the best places in terms of foreign property ownership regulations.
+Singapore might be one of the most expensive places to buy property in Asia, but it’s also one of the best in terms of foreign property ownership rights.

 - Singapore citizens